-However, mining operations on the south of the island are threatening ecosystems, forests and rivers, meaning that local people can lose their livelihoods.
+Mining operations, however, on the south of the island are threatening ecosystems, forests and rivers, meaning that local people may lose their livelihoods.

-Moreover, disputes over land and resources can lead to displacement, change local community dynamics and prompt conflict.
+Moreover, disputes over land and resources have the potential of leading to displacement, change local community dynamics and create conflict.

 Paquing (‘Paquito’) is a Pala’wan rice farmer from the municipality of Brooke’s Point who fears it may become difficult to grow enough food to support his family since mine drilling and exploration have begun operations in his area.

 The mining operations are threatening to pollute the Sabsaban river, which irrigates 200 hectares of farmland, and diverting water away from the river to be used for mining.

 “The Sabsaban river is the life-blood of agriculture here since it’s the only water resource for irrigation,” says Paquing.

 In the adjacent municipality of Bataraza, mining has already negatively impacted agricultural production in Palawan communities.

 I am concerned that mining will harm my livelihood.

 In the Philippines, we help indigenous peoples like Paquing better assert and protect their rights.
 We ensure they are included in processes and decisions that affect their ancestral lands and vulnerability to conflict.